Breadcrumb

 Can I propose mental health services through formal written referral arrangement (Column III) only?

-No. FY 2023 SBSE award recipients are required to provide mental health services directly (Column I) and/or by contract (Column II) at each proposed school-based service site.
+No. FY23 SBSE award recipients are required to provide mental health services directly (Column I) and/or by contract (Column II) at each proposed school-based service site.
 For more information about service delivery methods, see the Form 5A Column Descriptors (PDF - 315 KB).

 (Updated: 9/25/2023)

-Can we move the project to a different school than the one described in our funded application?
+Can I move the project to a different school than the one described in our funded application?

 Please contact us through the BPHC Contact Form to discuss any changes.
 Under Funding, select Supplemental Grant Award, then School Based Service Sites, and describe the issue.
 A School-Based Investment Team member will respond to you promptly.
 Note that changes to the project may require prior approval from HRSA.